-Audit Assessment by a third-party auditor/certification body of an organisation's performance against the standards.
+Audit Assessment by a third-party auditor/certification body (CB) of an organisation's performance against the standards.
 Demonstrate performance against the standards Showing the extent to which the human service organisation is complying with the requirements contained within the Human Services Quality Standards.
 Also referred to as demonstrating compliance with the standards.
-Human Services Quality Framework team The Queensland Government team, located in the Department of Seniors, Disability Services and Aboriginal and Torres Strait Islander Partnerships (DSDSATSIP), that is responsible for administering the HSQF.
-Organisation The legal entities that deliver publicly funded human services including organisations funded by a Queensland Government department.
-Organisation may also be used interchangeably with human service organisation, non-government organisation (NGO), funded organisation, provider or supplier.
+HSQF Operations team The Queensland Government team, located in the Department of Child Safety, Seniors and Disability Services (DCSSDS), that is responsible for administering the HSQF.
+Organisation The legal entities, including non-government organisations, that deliver human services funded by a Queensland Government department.
+Organisation may also be used interchangeably with 'human service organisation', 'non-government organisation (NGO)', 'funded organisation', 'provider' or 'supplier'.
+Participating Queensland Government department Queensland Government departments that are approved to utilise the HSQF for all or some of the non-government human services they fund.
 Quality pathway Quality pathway, or demonstration method, is the method that a human service organisation uses to demonstrate that it is complying with the requirements contained within the standards.
-Quality pathway may be used interchangeably with demonstration method.
-Service stream A broad category of service delivery in-scope of the HSQF such as, but not limited to, Community Services, Seniors, Child and Family Services and Disability Services.
+Quality pathway may be used interchangeably with 'demonstration method'.
+Service stream A broad category of service delivery in-scope of the HSQF such as, but not limited to, Community Services, Seniors Services, Child and Family Services and Disability Services.
 Service/service type A care, support activity, class of supports or service provided by a human service organisation.
 Service types are listed by service stream in Part 3 of this document.

-All websites links are current at the time of publication.
-It is acknowledged that these may change - any changes to website links will be reflected in future versions.
+All website links are current at the time of publication.
+It is acknowledged that these may change - any changes will be reflected in future versions.
 If a link is not accessible, please access the materials via the relevant department website, or via a search engine.